xrdocs/asr9k/_tutorials/2023-04-24-asr9k-inline-map-t-border-relay-configuration-and-troubleshooting.md

 Counters 17, 21, 33, 45 and 53 are general platform counters for traffic passing through Wire, Fabric, etc.
 Other counters are specific to PBR and Translation operations so you can match those against the rate of traffic sent in each direction.

-E.G. I send 200k pps IPv6 to IPv4 and 100k pps for IPv4 to IPv6 which match the corresponding counters rate:
+E.G. I send 200k pps of IPv6 to IPv4 flow and 100k pps of IPv4 to IPv6f flow which match the corresponding counters rate:

     	 678  VIRTUAL_IF_PROTO_IPV4_UCST_INPUT_CNT                     227572818      205272
     	 679  VIRTUAL_IF_PROTO_IPV6_UCST_INPUT_CNT                      50264145       21080

-Some counters may cumulative rate as they cover both translations together.
+Some counters may show cumulative rate as they cover both translations together.
 E.G.

     	 544  MDF_PIPE_LPBK                                            558238357      620439
     	 552  MDF_OPEN_NETWORK_SERVICE_MODULE_ENTER                    558238405      620439
     	 556  MDF_OPEN_NETWORK_SERVICE_TRGR_FWD_LKUP                   279119214      310220

--**NP counters during the problem/drop**
+-**NP counters in case of a problem/drop**

 1. In the Translation section above I made an example of incorrect port used in the packets not matching the IPv6 address (embeded PSID):

 		 560  MDF_OPEN_NETWORK_SERVICE_PSID_IPV6_FAIL                     931002       12354

-Seeing this counter verify that the port used on your packets versus the PSID pgrammed in the IPv6 address (see "Border Router Address Translation" above for PSID programming details).
+Seeing this counter identifies that the port used on the packets does not match the PSID programmed in the IPv6 address (see "Border Router Address Translation" above for PSID programming details).
 E.G. the port on the packet is "12345" and PSID is programmed based on port "2321".

-2. In case some problem with PBR programming you can see that traffic is punted to CPU hitting the Null0 route but not intercepted by PBR (missing SERVICE related counters above):
+2. In case of a PBR programming issue the traffic will be punted to CPU hitting the Null0 route but not intercepted by PBR (missing SERVICE related counters above):

 		 946  PUNT_IPV6_ADJ_NULL_RTE                                        3420           2
 		 947  PUNT_IPV6_ADJ_NULL_RTE_EXCD                                2680386        1405

-3. In case Translation engine wont be able to define how to translate the prefix following counter will increment:
+3. If Translation engine wont be able to define how to translate the prefix following counter will increment:

   		 541  MDF_OPEN_NETWORK_SERVICE_PICK_UNKNOWN_ACTION             874220815       34715

+-One possible scenario for it:
-E.G. PBR intercept packets based on destination IP address, however we are also going to translate the source.
-Thus if your that is not matching the configured entry you may see these drops In particular packet destination is 2701:D01:3344:4517:0:A601:2045:17 and cpe-domain rule: cpe-domain-name cpe1 ipv4-prefix 166.1.32.0 ipv6-prefix **2701:d01:3344::**
+PBR intercept packets based on destination IP address.
+It also going to translate the source address.
+Thus if that is not matching the configured entry you may see these drops. if packet source is 2701:D01:3344:4517:0:A601:2045:17 and cpe-domain rule: cpe-domain-name cpe1 ipv4-prefix 166.1.32.0 ipv6-prefix **2701:d01:3344::**

-If we have configured IPv6 prefix length as /64 than cpe-domain address not matching the packet source:
+As configured IPv6 prefix length is /64 than cpe-domain address not matching the packet source:
   2701:d01:3344:4517:: = 2701:d01:3344:4517:**0**::/64  VS 2701:D01:3344:**0**::/64

-However this is an Umbrella counter which will show up for other reasons as well.
-Our TAC will be eager to take a look at this, please make sure you collect the following TECHs as well:
+-However this is an Umbrella counter which will show up for other reasons as well.
+In case of unidentified problem folloiwng TECHs will be required for analysis:

 		show tech services cgn
 		show tech pbr

-4. It is helpful to verify the packet matching corresponding counter to examine if that is matching the defined rules.
-In the LAB environment we can capture the packet on egress to verify the translation using the "monitor np counter" tool.
+4. Additionaly it is helpful to capture and examine the packet hitting the corresponding counter.
+In the LAB environment it can be collected using the "monitor np counter" tool:

-**NOTE**: This tool will have to reset the NPU upon the traffic collection completion which can cause ~150msec of traffic loss on this NPU thus its recoomended to use it only in LAB environemnt or during the Maintenance Window.
+**NOTE**: This tool will have to reset the NPU upon the traffic collection completion which can cause ~150msec of traffic loss on this NPU thus its recommended to use it only in the LAB environemnt or during the Maintenance Window.

 		"monitor np counter MDF_TX_WIRE.1 np0 loc 0/6/CPU0"